jiny2001/dcscn-super-resolution/README.md

 ## how to train

 You can train with any datasets.
 Put your image files as a training dataset into the directory under **data** directory, then specify with --dataset arg.
+There are some other hyper paramters to train, check [args.py](https://github.com/jiny2001/dcscn-super-resolution/blob/master/helper/args.py) to use other training parameters.

 ```
 # training with yang91 dataset